hildorjr/starwars-movies/README.md

 ### Prerequisites

-You will need to have installed NPM and the Angular CLI
+You will need to have installed NPM and the Angular CLI.

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+A step by step series of examples that tell you how to get a development env running.

-First, after cloning the repo, you must install the dependencies
+First, after cloning the repo, you must install the dependencies:

 ```
 npm install
 ```

-To run the development server, just type
+To run the development server, just type:

 ```
 ng serve